Hunminlee/academic-identity-audit/profile.md

 This earlier work focused on non-contact capacitive and electric-field sensing for hand-motion recognition and interface control.

 Evidence:
-- Publication record - Towards Utilization of Explainable Hand Motion Recognition in 3D Capacitive Proximity Sensing; A BPR-CNN Based Hand Motion Classifier Using Electric Field Sensors: https://github.com/Hunminlee/Hunminlee.github.io/blob/main/publications.html
+- Publication record - Towards Utilization of Explainable Hand Motion Recognition in 3D Capacitive Proximity Sensing; A BPR-CNN Based Hand Motion Classifier Using Electric Field Sensors

 ### AI for HRD and organizational analytics